ddmitov/perl-executing-browser/README.md

 * Qt 5 libraries,
 * Perl 5 distribution - any Linux, Mac or Windows Perl distribution.

-## Target Audience

-* Perl and JavaScript enthusiasts creating custom data-driven desktop applications
-* Perl developers willing to use the built-in Perl debugger in graphical mode

-## Application(s) using Perl Executing Browser

-* [Epigraphista](https://github.com/ddmitov/epigraphista) - Epigraphista is an EpiDoc XML file creator using Perl Executing Browser, Electron or NW.js as a desktop GUI framework, HTML 5 and Bootstrap for a themable user interface, JavaScript for on-screen text conversion and Perl 5 for a file-writing backend.

-## What Perl Executing Browser Is Not

-* PEB is not a general purpose web browser and does not have all traditional features of general purpose web browsers.
-* Unlike JavaScript in general purpose web browsers, Perl scripts executed by PEB have no access to the HTML DOM tree of any page.
-* PEB is not an implementation of the CGI protocol.
-It uses only three environment variables (see below) together with the GET and POST methods from the CGI protocol in a purely local context without any attempt to communicate with the outside world.
-* PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently.
-* PEB has no sandbox for Perl scripts - they are treated like and executed as ordinary desktop applications with normal user privileges.
-Basic security is implemented in C++ and Perl code, but without warranties of any kind!

 ## Settings

 **Settings based on the existence of certain files and folders:**